divymonads/Spotify-Twitter-Bio/README.md

 This is a Lambda solution.
 I've uploaded a different copy of the code into a Lambda in my free-tier AWS account.

 It uses the spotify's web api and the Tweepy API.

-If you need an introduction to Twitter bots and the Tweepy API on Lambda.

 It saves a copy of your user spotify API token into DynamoDB with an expiration date.
 It checks if it's expired, and updates accordingly.
-I took the basic idea of this from Josh Spicer's website, since my original version wasn't automating the authentication.
+I took the basic idea of this from Josh Spicer's website.

 Gets the currently playing from the website and tacks it onto your twitter bio.
 It's a bit fickle but works.
 Just a small weekend project!
-If nothing's playing then it'll display recently played.
+If nothing's playing, then it'll display recently played.

 ![Screenshot of Twitter Bio](./screenshot.png?raw=true "Screenshot")